 If you fail to meet 50 points in a semester, you will be put on probation for a semester.
 During a probation semester, you will continue attending meetings, completing honors classes/contracts, and earning the required 50 points.

-If during your probation semester, you fail to meet the required amount of points, your membership in the program may be terminated.
+If during your probation semester, you fail to meet the required amount of points, your membership in the program will be terminated.